allegro/allegro.tech/_posts/2015-09-01-scailing-graphite.md

 ]
 ```

-The order of servers **does matter**.
-Graphite-web sends requests to all of them and first query that returns a match is
+The order of servers **does matter**. `graphite-web` sends requests to all of them and first query that returns a match is
 used.
 Thus if you happen to have same metrics on two shards (i.e. during migration period) it's good practice to put
 the old host after the preferred one.

 #### Cache

-Hosts which actually hold the metrics run carbon-cache and graphite-web processes.
+Hosts which actually hold the metrics run `carbon-cache` and `graphite-web` processes.
 Their configuration is very simple
 though.
 None of them needs to know about any other nodes in cluster.
 Cache nodes know only about themselves and metrics
 they hold.
 Whole coordination effort relies on relay hosts.
 The only thing that might be customizable are storage
 patterns (data resolution and retention time) kept in `storage-schemas.conf`.